todd-herbert/unoHID/docs/README.md

 * Names should be no longer than 18 characters
 * Length must be be updated to match new name
-* Name should be given as a set of chars, seperated with commas (as shown above)
+* Name should be given as a set of chars, separated with commas (as shown above)

 ### Rate-limiting